polgarp/alg-exp/_posts/28-20171010/2017-10-07-Artificial-Intelligence-Verticals-II-Fintech.md

 {% include post_info_header.md %}

-Nice overview on where fintech stands with the adoption of AI tech with also an rationale of how these technologies are introduced.
+Nice overview on where fintech stands with the adoption of AI tech with also a rationale of how these technologies are introduced.
+Very useful if you are looking to get started with a fintech product.

 <!--more-->
 {% include post_info_footer.md %}